 The market for rechargeable batteries is competitive.
 To compete successfully, we intend to continue to build on the advantages offered by our technology by adding strategic partnerships and increasing distribution capabilities through channels, including master distributors, Independent Software Vendors ("ISVs") and Value Added Resellers ("VARs").
-In addition, our direct sales team is continuously prospecting new major customers, and programs are underway to increase sales though e-commerce, trade shows and other advertising initiatives.
+In addition, our direct sales team is continuously prospecting new major customers, and programs are underway to increase sales though ecommerce, trade shows and other advertising initiatives.

 For the mobile computing business, our focus is on such industry verticals as healthcare, insurance, sales force automation and education.
-For example, in healthcare, we are attending the majority of related trade shows, increasing advertisements in trade magazines and increasing our focus on partnerships with ISVs, VARs and distributors.
-We have also been working to obtain favorable product reviews by key individuals able to influence the market.
+For example, in healthcare, we are attending the majority of related trade shows, increasing our focus on partnerships with ISVs, VARs and distributors.